 It is not possible to predict fully the effects of current or future regulation.
 However, it is possible that developments in government regulation of various types of derivative instruments, such as speculative position limits on certain types of derivatives, or limits or restrictions on the counterparties with which the Fund engages in derivative transactions, may limit or prevent the Fund from using or limit the Fund's use of these instruments effectively as a part of its investment strategy, and could adversely affect the Fund's ability to achieve its investment objective.
-The Trust will continue to monitor developments in the area, particularly to the extent regulatory changes affect the Fund's ability to enter into desired swap agreements.
+The Trust will continue to monitor developments in the area.
 New requirements, even if not directly applicable to the Fund, may increase the cost of the Fund's investments and cost of doing business.